spyoungtech/ahk/docs/extending.rst

 - AHK functions MUST always return a message.
 Failing to return a message will result in an exception being raised.
 If the function should return nothing, use ``return FormatNoValueResponse()`` which will translate to ``None`` in Python.
 - You cannot define hotkeys, hotstrings, or write any AutoHotkey code that would cause the end of the `auto-execute section <https://www.autohotkey.com/docs/v1/Scripts.htm#auto>`_
 - Extensions must be imported (anywhere, at least once) *before* instantiating the ``AHK`` instance
-- Although extensions can be declared explicitly, using ``extensions='auto'`` is generally the easiest method for enabling all available extensions
+- Although extensions can be declared explicitly, using ``extensions='auto'`` can be used for convenience/portability.